Long-Term Care

 If you don’t use it, you lose it.
 This is often the biggest complaint about traditional long-term care insurance.
 Paying into a policy you may never use doesn’t sit well with some potential policy buyers.

 The long-term care benefit amount is usually expressed as a percentage of the life insurance benefit.
-Hybrids usually cost more than traditional standalone products but often include additional benefits, such as protection against future premium increases.
+Hybrids usually cost more than traditional standalone products and often include additional benefits, such as protection against future premium increases.

 Accelerated Death Benefit